46ra/minimal-triangle/README.md

 # minimal triangle
 ![preview](/images/preview.png)

 ## about
-*minimal triangle* is a minimalistic and experimental font which is created under restrictions: for any letter l of Latin alphabet,
+*minimal triangle* is a minimalistic and experimental font which is created under restrictions: for any letter 𝑙 of Latin alphabet,

-- the number of edges of l must be as less as possible
+- the number of edges (resp. vertices) of 𝑙 must be as less as possible
-- the number of vertices of l must be as less as possible
-- for any edge e of l, e must be inside of a right bottom isosceles right triangle
+- for any edge 𝑒 of 𝑙, 𝑒 must be inside of a right bottom isosceles right triangle
-- for any vertex v of the triangle, for some edge e, e must touch v
+- for any vertex 𝑣 of the triangle, for some edge 𝑒, 𝑒 must touch 𝑣.

 The font has no destinction between uppercase and lowercase and therefore it has only 26 letters.

 ## to-do
 - make this an actual font file

 ## acknowledgement